 Economic opportunities are only one part of industry’s engagement with Indigenous peoples.
 For example, the industry acknowledges the strong role traditional Indigenous knowledge can play in environmental management.

-How Indigenous communities play a role in our industry
+How Indigenous communities play a role in the oil and natural gas industry

 Indigenous organizations